antmicro/rowhammer-tester/README.md

 ### Using scripts

-Some example scripts included in a repository:
+Some example scripts included in the repository:

 #### Leds

-Turn on and off and on leds on Arty-A7 board:
+Turn the leds on Arty-A7 board on, off, and on again:
 ```
 make leds
 ```